darkrelics/eidolon-engine/documentation/incremental-design.md

 The incremental module seamlessly integrates into the existing AWS CDK infrastructure, adding new Lambda functions to the established deployment patterns.
 This approach ensures consistency across the entire Eidolon Engine ecosystem.

-The deployment adds seven new Lambda functions to support story operations:
+The deployment adds nine Lambda functions to support story and player lifecycle operations:

 **API Functions**: Five functions handle client-facing operations including story retrieval, story initiation, decision submission, outcome retrieval, and story abandonment.
 Each function follows the established naming convention and handler patterns.

 **Processing Functions**: Two backend functions manage the story engine.
 The segment poller runs on a scheduled basis to check for completed segments, while the process segment function handles the actual outcome calculations and state updates.

+**Cognito Integration Functions**: Two functions handle player lifecycle management.
+The new player function creates initial player records upon registration, while the delete player function ensures complete data removal for GDPR compliance.
+These system-level functions support both MUD and Incremental game modes.

 **EventBridge Integration**: A new EventBridge rule triggers the segment poller every 10 seconds.
 This rule can be dynamically enabled or disabled based on whether any stories are active, optimizing costs during idle periods.

 ### 9.2 API Gateway Routes

-The incremental APIs extend the existing API Gateway configuration with six new routes, maintaining consistency with established URL patterns and authentication requirements.
+The incremental APIs extend the existing API Gateway configuration with seven new routes, maintaining consistency with established URL patterns and authentication requirements.

+**Character Management Routes**: GET endpoint for listing player characters and retrieving individual character details.
+These support the character selection flow essential for game entry.

 **Story Management Routes**: GET endpoints allow retrieving available stories and current story state.
 POST endpoints handle story initiation and abandonment.
 These routes follow RESTful conventions while accommodating the unique requirements of time-based gameplay.